 Now that each part of the battery capacity is explained, one can calculate how big or small a size of the inverter will be needed.
 120Ah tubular battery will be able to give you a current of 120 for an hour.

-The capacity of the battery is one aspect that needs to be considered while buying an inverter.
+The capacity of the battery is one aspect that needs to be considered when buying an inverter.
 Dealers say that the type of battery is equally essential.
 In India, there are three types of battery available:

 1. Flat Plate